Cuprate/old_book/src/cuprate/database/monerod/tables.md

 > Be aware that the current database schema might change when Seraphis will be implemented.
 See: [https://github.com/seraphis-migration/wallet3/issues/11](https://github.com/seraphis-migration/wallet3/issues/11)

-Monerod use simple tables for storing blob.
-But metadata are often stored on tables with dummy keys.
+Monerod store every type of dynamic size under simple key-value tables.
+But any constant sized items (such as block's metadata for example) are stored as duplicated values in tables using dummy keys.
 Such tables are declared with DUPSORT & DUPFIXED flags.
 DUPSORT is a flag for the database to support duplicated data, DUPFIXED is used when the key is of a fixed size, to gain place
 (8 bytes per key).

 When talking about Subkey in this chapter, you must understand that the table use a dummy key and that the Subkey used to retrieve data is the first bytes, or prefix, of this data monerod is trying to get.